dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <!--DHIS2-SECTION-ID:webapi_data_approval_bulk_approve_data-->

-You can approve a bulk of data records by posting to the*api/dataApprovals/approvals* resource.
+You can approve a bulk of data records by posting to the `/api/dataApprovals/approvals` resource.

     POST /api/26/dataApprovals/approvals

-You can unapprove a bulk of data records by posting to the *api/dataApprovals/unapprovals* resource.
+You can unapprove a bulk of data records by posting to the `api/dataApprovals/unapprovals` resource.

     POST /api/26/dataApprovals/unapprovals

-You can accept a bulk of records by posting to the *api/dataAcceptances/acceptances* resource.
+You can accept a bulk of records by posting to the `api/dataAcceptances/acceptances` resource.

     POST /api/26/dataAcceptances/acceptances

-You can unaccept a bulk of records by posting to the *api/dataAcceptances/unacceptances* resource.
+You can unaccept a bulk of records by posting to the `api/dataAcceptances/unacceptances` resource.

     POST /api/26/dataAcceptances/unacceptances